TheMarmots/ArchKatas2022/ADRs/DBReadReplication.md

-# DBCERTAIN: Spotlight will make use of DB Read Replication
+# DBREADREPLICATION: Spotlight will make use of DB Read Replication

 ## Status